APSS 2025

 Summary

 The APSS Astro-Particle Summer School was inaugurated in 2019.
-The school was designed as an exchange program for students from the United States and French students from the Lycée Descartes in Tours, France.
+The school was initially designed as an exchange program for students from the United States and French students from the Lycée Descartes in Tours, France.
+Since 2024, the exchange partnership is now with Lycee Dessaignes, Blois.
 The goal was to give students a chance to exchange scientific ideas, set up potential scientific collaborations, and engage in cultural immersion.
-The school was coordinated by Professor Reshmi Mukherjee (member of the SCT and VERITAS Collaborations, USA) and Dr. Christian Mariaud (originally member of the H.E.S.S.
+The school is coordinated by Professor Reshmi Mukherjee (member of the CTAO/SCT and VERITAS Collaborations, USA) and Dr. Christian Mariaud (originally member of the H.E.S.S.
 Collaboration, France).
-The intention was to introduce students to astroparticle physics and very-high-energy gamma-ray astronomy.
-Unlike most other “summer” schools that are designed for graduate or advanced undergraduate levels, this school was aimed at first and second-year undergraduates with a passion in science.
-In that sense, this school was conceptualized for the “novice” with the goal of potentially recruiting students for a STEM career pathway.
-Since the inaugural program, the school has evolved.
-The exchange partnership is now with Lycee Dessaignes, Blois, and the students participating from Barnard College are expected to have at least three semesters of introductory physics classes.
+The intention is to introduce students to astroparticle physics and very-high-energy gamma-ray astronomy.
+Unlike most other “summer” schools that are designed for graduate or advanced undergraduate levels, this school is aimed at first and second-year undergraduates with a passion for science.
+In that sense, this school is conceptualized for the “novice” with the goal of potentially recruiting students for a STEM career pathway.
+Since the inaugural program, the school has evolved, and students participating from Barnard College are expected to have at least three semesters of introductory physics classes.

 Dates

 Activities and lectures will include carrying out cosmic ray experiments such as measuring the lifetime of the muon, attending talks about particle astrophysics during a week-long stay in New York City.
-Topics discussed will cover cosmic rays, dark matter, compact objects, gravitational waves, binary systems, and gamma-ray astronomy.
+Topics discussed will cover cosmic rays, dark matter, compact objects, gravitational waves, binary systems, gamma-ray astronomy and multi-messenger astronomy.
 Visiting students will tour laboratories, as well as explore the local area's history in science and astrophysics.

 About the Program